Instruction to Authors

 Overview

-The Annals of Tropical Research (ATR) publishes original, innovative, and recent research papers, review articles, research notes, case reports, conference proceedings, editorials, and letters to the editor.
+The Annals of Tropical Research (ATR) publishes original, innovative, and original research papers, review articles, research notes, case reports, conference proceedings, perspectives, editorials, and letters to the editor.
 The printed and online versions of the ATR are published semi-annually in June and December.
 With ATR’s Online First feature, the final revised electronic version of accepted articles will be available ahead of print while being assigned for an upcoming issue and can be cited using the article’s unique Digital Object Identifier (DOI).
-ATR’s Online First allows authors to publish their work quickly, thus significantly reducing the publication time, and provides an avenue for articles to be available to ATR’s subscribers and the public earlier for greater exposure and citation opportunities.
+ATR Online First allows authors to publish their work quickly, thus significantly reducing the publication time, and provides an avenue for articles to be available to ATR’s subscribers and the public earlier for greater exposure and citation opportunities.

 When a paper is submitted, the Editor-in-Chief makes an initial assessment of the fitness of the submitted manuscript to the scope of ATR and the soundness of its research objectives and methodology.
 Although rare, it is possible for an exceptional manuscript or an invited paper to be accepted at this stage by the Editorial Board.
 On the other hand, a manuscript may be rejected for the following reasons: